top of page

 The Sound of Curiosity – A Conversation with Vincent Peirani

 Mira Awad is a Palestinian-Israeli award-winning Singer, Songwriter, Actress, TV Creator, Stage Performance Coach, Storytelling Consultant, Artist & Activist promoting compassion and solidarity through the Arts.
-Currently living in London.

 A photo of Mira Awad